aantron/namespaces/README.md

 ```

 There is no conflict between `server/foo.ml` and `client/foo.ml`, because there
-is no globally-visible module `Foo` – like there would have been without
+is no globally-visible module `Foo`.
-Namespaces.

 Within a module, you don't have to (indeed, must not) qualify sibling module
 names: from `Server.Foo`, you access `Server.Bar` as just `Bar`.
 You can access